ParasPuku/mern-user-data-management/ReactDoc.md

 ### 54. What is useContext?

-`The useContext hook` in React is a built-in function that allows functional components to read and subscribe the data from a context object without manually passing props through intermediate components.
+`The useContext hook` in React is a built-in function that allows functional components to access and subscribe the data from a context object without manually passing props through intermediate components.

 It provides an elegant solution to prop drilling, which is the tedious process of passing props down multiple levels of a component tree just to reach a deeply nested child.